 Power chord chart examples

-In the following chord examples, you’ll see the same shapes for every chord which include the root note, 5th, and repeated root note above.
-I’ll include both 5th and 6th string variations that you can try.
+In the following chord examples, you’ll see examples of the same chord starting on both the 5th and 6th string.

 C5 – C power chord